Miklós Schweitzer Competition

-The Miklós Schweitzer Competition (Schweitzer Miklós Matematikai Emlékverseny in Hungarian) is an annual Hungarian mathematics competition for university undergraduates, established in 1949.
+The Miklós Schweitzer Competition (Schweitzer Miklós Matematikai Emlékverseny in Hungarian) is an annual Hungarian mathematics competition for university students, established in 1949.
+The year someone acquires their MSc diploma is the last year in which they can compete.

-It is named after Miklós Schweitzer (1 February 1923 – 28 January 1945), a young Hungarian mathematician who died under the Siege of Budapest in the Second World War.
+It is named after Miklós Schweitzer (1 February 1923 – 28 January 1945), a young Jewish Hungarian mathematician who was killed by the Nazis shortly before the Siege of Budapest in the Second World War.

 The Schweitzer contest is uniquely high-level among mathematics competitions.
 The problems, written by prominent Hungarian mathematicians, are challenging and require in-depth knowledge of the fields represented.
 The competition is open-book and competitors are allowed ten days to come up with solutions.

 The problems on the competition can be classified roughly in the following categories: